+January 2015 Page 42 of 146

-Safety 2 Injuries: Youth Injuries to youth per 100 person days of youth confinement.
+Safety 2 Injuries: Youth

+Injuries to youth per 100 person days of youth confinement.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently .36%, slightly below the national average.
+The jurisdiction average for this outcome measure (OM) is currently .66%, slightly below the national average.

 Brady Academy

 A FIP was developed for this OM April '11 and has been formally closed April 2012.

 STAR East Camp

 A FIP was developed for this OM October '09 and has been formally closed April 2012.
+This FIP was re-opened April 2013 and continues to be in progress.
+See details below.

 Youth Challenge Center

 A FIP was developed for this OM in October 2002 and has been deemed successful and closed.

 Brady Academy

-Injuries to youth per 100 person days were eight incidents for the October data collection.
-In April the number of reported injuries was six.
-STAR East Camp Injuries to youth per 100 person days were 13 incidents for the October data collection.
-In April the number of injuries was four.
-Youth Challenge Center Injuries to youth per 100 person days were 15 incidents for the October data collection.
-In April the number of reported injuries was two.
+Injuries to youth per 100 person days were six incidents for the October data collection.
+In April the number of reported injuries was ten.
+STAR East Camp Injuries to youth per 100 person days were four incidents for the October data collection.
+In April the number of injuries was zero.
+Youth Challenge Center Injuries to youth per 100 person days were four incidents for the October data collection.
+In April the number of reported injuries was eight.